Kubernetes-Based Deployment of a Validator node

 # nonSvValidatorTrustSingleScan: true

-If you want to configure to connect to the decentralized synchronizer via only a single trusted sequencer,
+If you want to connect to the decentralized synchronizer via only a single trusted sequencer,

 you can uncomment the following and set useSequencerConnectionsFromScan